foxmask/baeuda/README.md

-# 배우다 - Learn - Apprendre
+# 배우다 - Beauda - Learn - Apprendre

 This script 'baeuda', allow to get the content of markdown file tables and add that content to Anki cards in deck(s)